OUR marae

 Kearoa Marae

-Kearoa Marae is situated on Apirana Road, 14 km south of Rotorua, nestled between our maunga Horohoro and our awa Pōkaitu.
-It is one of the older Te Arawa meeting houses, comprising three whare:
+Kearoa Marae is located 14 km south of Rotorua, nestled between the maunga (mountain) Horohoro and the awa (river) Pōkaitu.
+As one of the oldest Te Arawa meeting houses, it features three main whare:

-- Te Oha a Te Uira: the wharekai
+- Te Oha a Te Uira – the wharekai (dining hall)

-The marae is frequently used for gatherings such as hui, wānanga, tangihanga, and whānau reunions.
-The Kearoa Marae Committee manages the marae complex, including bookings, maintenance, and the whānau working bee schedule.
+This marae is regularly used for hui, wānanga, tangihanga (funeral ceremonies), and whānau reunions.
+The Kearoa Marae Committee manages the marae, including bookings, maintenance, and scheduling whānau working bees.

 History and Carvings

-- The amo and the koruru carved by Hohepa.
+- The amo (front supports) and koruru (carved figurehead) were carved by Hohepa.

-- The first maihi carved by Tu, and the second maihi by Te Wheoro and Naera.
+- The maihi (sideposts) were carved by Tu, Te Wheoro, and Naera.

-- The pare was carved by Te Hake and Te Ruato.
+- The pare (lintel) was carved by Te Hake and Te Ruato.

 Rongomaipapa Marae

-Rongomaipapa marae is situated on Rongomai Road, and is not too distant from Kearoa Marae, features three whare:
+Rongomaipapa Marae is located on Rongomai Road, not far from Kearoa Marae.
+It features three main whare:

-During the 1930s, the community constructed Rongomaipapa Marae on Ngāti Kearoa Ngāti Tuara land, gifted to Ngāti Kahungunu settlers as part of the Māori Land Development Scheme.
-Named Rongomaipapa, it commemorates the whakapapa links between Te Arawa and Ngāti Kahungunu.
-Today, Māori whānau in the district still use the marae.
+Constructed in the 1930s, Rongomaipapa Marae was built on Ngāti Kearoa Ngāti Tuara land, which was later gifted to Ngāti Kahungunu settlers as part of the Māori Land Development Scheme.
+The marae is named Rongomaipapa to honor the whakapapa (genealogical connections) between Te Arawa and Ngāti Kahungunu.
+Today, it continues to serve Māori whānau in the district.